Kathryn Heivilin, CPIA, RBP

 - Make sure it matches the animals received

-- Cages are lightly misted with Rescue RTU and placed on a rolling cart and covered with a clean drape for transport.
-The cart and wheels are sprayed with Rescue RTU before entering or exiting the animal facilities
+- Cages are lightly misted with Peroxigard and placed on a rolling cart and covered with a clean drape or lab coat for transport.
+The cart and wheels are sprayed with Peroxigard before entering or exiting the animal facilities.

-- Dispose of animal shipping containers in dumpster unless saving for outgoing shipping containers
+- Dispose of animal shipping containers in a dumpster unless saving for outgoing shipping containers

 - If saving containers, wash containers in HS cage washer and store in HS007 clean storage room